-The 31st Annual General Meeting of the Company was to live by, such as honesty, integrity and respect for held on October 05, 2022.
-During the AGM, gueries and clarifications were sought on the Company's financial statements, which were resolved to the satisfaction of the shareholders.
+The 31st Annual General Meeting of the Company was held on October 05, 2022.
+During the AGM, queries and clarifications were sought on the Company's financial statements, which were resolved to the satisfaction of the shareholders.
 Apart from the said queries, no significant issues or concerns were raised by the shareholders.